Our mission is twofold:

-We know our knowledge and individual experiences come with limits, and there are large amounts of information we do not even know we do not know.
-We commit to staying deeply humble as part of our working process, and relish new ideas, perspectives, and challenges.
+We know our knowledge and individual experiences come with limits and acknowledge there are large amounts of information we do not know.
+We strive to always expand how we think and commit to learning alongside others.
 We ask questions and prompt discussion instead of telling others to listen.

 I Forgot It’s Wednesday (IFIW) is birthed as a weekly supperclub inside Jenny and Matt’s apartment in New York City.